valerieniloinsigh31/pp3_my_weigh_or_the_high_weigh/README.md

 <li>The application can be run from the Application Configuration page by clicking on the Open App button.</li>
 </ol>

-<b>The live link for this project is (INSERT WHEN DEPLOYED)</b>
+<b>The live link for this project is https://pythonpp3.herokuapp.com/</b>

 <b>Credits:</b>
 Code Institute tutorials-particularly the 'Love Sandwiches' Walkthrough Project and Slack Ideas-'Love Sandwiches walkthrough project'
 Slack-Read queries and viewed different student repositories on Slack when researching for my project-a list of these influences included below
 Modules imported:
-RE-Email verification
 Colorama-coloring font
 Cover image: ASCII Art Archive: https://www.asciiart.eu/sports-and-outdoors/other

 Various student projects that I looked at included:
 Ramon Link:
-Raul dwyer-choose your story
+Paul dwyer-choose your story
 Kevin Sherries: Horoscope...importing lists informed my idea for bringing feedback in

 Reviewed the following projects which were listed in 'The Importance of MVP-PP3' document shared on Slack: